Patrick Bos

 Patrick Bos (born 20 August 1987) is a Dutch cyclist who rides as a sighted pilot for blind or partially sighted athletes in tandem track and road events.
-He competed at the 2012, 2016 and 2020 Paralympic Games, having won three medals.
+He competed at the 2012, 2016, 2020 and 2024 Paralympic Games, having won four medals.

 Career

 Along with Rinne Oost, Bos won the bronze medal in the men's 1 km time trial B event.
 At the 2019 UCI Para-cycling Track World Championships held in Apeldoorn, Netherlands, Tristan Bangma and Bos won the bronze medal in the men's time trial B event.
 Along with Stephen de Vries, Bos won the bronze medal at the 2016 Summer Paralympics.